Eärendil, Bearer of Light

 from The Voyage of Earendel the Evening Star by J.R.R.
 Tolkien

-Although he used the same name as the poet Cynewulf who wrote in Old English, JRRT created his own backstory and came up with adventures for his hero.
+Although he used the same name as the Old English poet, JRRT created his own backstory and came up with adventures for his hero.
 Thus, the first seed was planted, and from that seed, his entire personal mythology, The Legendarium also known as the Tolkien Mythos, has grown over the years.
 Earendil is that important.

 Earendil the the Mariner, Earendil Halfelven, Bright Earendil, Earendil Bearer of Light… Who was he, and what does he symbolise?